Plumbing – What Letter is Your Sink Trap?

 For most people, purchasing a house is the largest purchase they have thus far made.
 Help ensure that you, “Buy with confidence.
 Sell with pride” ® by using Regal Home Inspections, LLC.

-When water exists any sink, kitchen, bathroom, laundry, bar, etc. it makes its way toward the sewer or septic system.
+When water exists in any sink, kitchen, bathroom, laundry, bar, etc., it makes its way toward the sewer or septic system.
 The obvious purpose of the drain pipe system is to route the water, without leaking, out of the house.
-Within the drain pipe system is the TRAP.
-This is the little loop directly below the sink usually seen from inside the cabinet below.
-While a secondary benefit of the trap may be to trap your wedding ring when it falls off when you are doing the dishes but in fact, the primary purpose of the trap is a safety device.
+Within the drain, pipe system is the TRAP.
+This is the little loop directly below the sink, usually seen from inside the cabinet below.
+In comparison, a secondary benefit of the trap may be to trap your wedding ring when it falls off when you are doing the dishes, but in fact, the primary purpose of the trap is a safety device.

 The trap works because there is usually a vent pipe next to it.
 The vent pipes are part of the piping systems that you can often see penetrating the roof of a house.
 The open vent above the roof helps water drain properly and helps create the water trap.